Oliverdx/Vader-WP-Starter-Theme/README.md

 This project is licensed under the GPLv3. - see the [LICENSE.md](LICENSE.md) file for details

-## Vader WP Starter Theme
-### Copyright © 2019 - Vanderlei Oliveira
+**Copyright © 2019 - By Vanderlei Oliveira**

-Vader WP Starter Theme, Copyright (C) 2019 - Vanderlei Oliveira, with colaboration of [Dennis Lessa](https://www.linkedin.com/in/dennis-lessa-5643716b/) and [Filipe Marins](https://github.com/filipemarins)
+_Vader WP Starter Theme, Copyright (C) 2019, with colaboration of [Dennis Lessa](https://www.linkedin.com/in/dennis-lessa-5643716b/) and [Filipe Marins](https://github.com/filipemarins)
-This is free boilerplate, and you are welcome to redistribute it under certain conditions;
+This is free boilerplate, and you are welcome to redistribute it under certain conditions;_